dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-OpenAI-ChatGPT-in-nodejs-and-react.md

 ---
-title: "Create Q & A With OpenAI, NodeJS and React"
+title: "Create Q & A With OpenAI ChatGPT in NodeJS and React"
 date: 2022-12-15T17:40:07+11:00
 draft: false
 showToc: true